Kevin Green (politician): Career

 driving while impaired, a lesser charge which only involves fines, the adding of driver's license points, and a license restriction.
 Green agreed to step down from two committees for the rest of the year: the Health Policy Committee and the Banking & Financial Services Committee.
 Green retained his position on the Senior Health, Security and Retirement Committee and as state house whip.
 Green served the remainder of his term in the state house until January 1, 2011.
 He was then term limited.

 In 2014, Green ran for the Michigan Senate seat representing the 28th district.
 While Green and Peter MacGregor shared many political views, such as standing against same-sex marriage, abortion, and increasing the minimum wage, MacGregor's primary campaign managed to get significantly more donations from political action committees.
 On August 5, Green was defeated by MacGregor, who went on to win the general election.

 In 2016, Green ran to be the supervisor of Algoma Township.
 On August 2, in the Republican primary, Green defeated incumbent supervisor, Nancy Clary.
 In the general election, he was unopposed.
+Green was re-elected as supervisor unopposed in 2020 and 2024.

 Green ran for the state senate seat representing the 28th district again in the 2021 special election.
-The seat was made vacant when Peter McGregor left the office after being elected Kent County treasurer.
+The seat was made vacant when MacGregor left the office after being elected Kent County treasurer.
 During his campaign, Green advocated for a "forensic audit" of the 2020 election.
 The primary took place on August 3.
 He faced challengers Tommy Brann and Mark Huizenga.
 He was ultimately defeated by Huizenga, coming in second place.
 On August 18, Green petitioned for a recount in the primary election.
 He cited two irregularities which made him question the integrity of the election: Green won more in-person votes, but lost due to mail-in support for Huizenga, and he claimed that there were an unspecified number of people who voted in the primary who do not normally vote in primaries.